Skip to main content

 Eligible candidates may apply for testing accommodations: Examinees with documented physical, learning, or cognitive disabilities may be eligible for alternative testing arrangements.
 Additionally, examinees for whom English is not a primary language may be eligible for an extension of testing time.

-Passing Score: Teacher candidates who apply for Wisconsin licensure on or after September 1, 2014 need a passing score of 240 on the FoRT.
-This score was set as of July 11.
-2013.
+Passing Score: Teacher candidates who apply for Wisconsin licensure on or after August 31, 2022 need a passing score of 233 on the FoRT.

 Score Reports: Teacher candidates receive a receipt of completion upon finishing the test.
 Score reports are released within five (5) weeks of testing.